• Skip to primary navigation

 🥄 Equipment

 A sharp knife and hand grater are all you need to make this delicious apple slaw.
-If you prefer, you can shred and grate the ingredients using the grating attachment in your food processor.
+If you prefer, you can shred and grate the ingredients using the grating attachment on your food processor.

 🔪 Instructions